 6.1.
 All orders are accepted subject to availability of the Products.
 If an order cannot be fulfilled, we will offer you an alternative or you will be given a full refund where you have paid for the Products.

 6.2.
-We will process your order on the next working day after the day we receive it.
-Your order will be shipped via Hermes to addresses in England, Wales and Scotland within 2 working days of the date of the Dispatch Confirmation unless there are exceptional circumstances and usually takes between 4-6 working days.
+We will process your order on the next working day after the day we receive it .
+Your order will be shipped via Royal Mail to addresses in England, Wales and Scotland within 2 working days of the date of the Dispatch Confirmation unless there are exceptional circumstances and usually takes between 4-6 working days.
 Orders will be delivered on working days.
-Delivery chares are £3.95 per order and for orders with a value of £30 or over, delivery is free.

 7. Risk and title